Tessa’s Recipe Rundown

 Cookie Tips:

 - Measure your flour correctly by weighing it with a digital kitchen scale instead of using measuring cups which are far less accurate.
 So much so, that you may end up with DRY, crumbly dough and HARD, tough cookies that don’t spread and lack flavor.
-If you don’t have a scale, learn how to measure your flour correctly here.
+Learn how to measure your flour correctly here.

 - Don’t reduce the sugar.
 Sugar does so much more than simply sweetening your cookies.
 It helps in spread and leavening, caramelization, and creating tender cookies that stay soft for days.
 Learn more about sugar’s role in baking here.

 - Ensure your butter is at a COOL room temperature when creaming.
 Butter that is too warm won’t aerate properly, resulting in sad, flat cookies.
 Your sticks of butter should give slightly when pressed with your finger but still hold their shape.
-To be precise, your butter should be 67°F, or even a couple of degrees colder if your kitchen is warm.
+Your butter should be 67°F.

 Pro Tip: Always Scrape Down Your Bowl!

 If you’ve ever baked a near-perfect batch of cookies, only to have the last few cookies look like a little explosion happened in the oven, hidden pockets of butter were likely the culprit.
-This is why it’s so important to scrape down not just the sides of your mixing bowl, but the very bottom of your bowl as well.
-It’s worth the extra 30 seconds to stop and scrape at least twice in the mixing process, promise!
-See the side-by-side comparisons here on Instagram!
+Always scrape down the sides and bottom of your mixing bowl several times.

 What Kind of Baking Sheet is Best for Cookies?